PROJECTS2020/maths/linear_algebra.md

 ## [Mathematics for Machine Learning: Linear Algebra](https://www.coursera.org/learn/linear-algebra-machine-learning) (Coursera.org)

 **OBJECTIVES:**
-1. Understand the fundamentals of Linear Algebra.
+1. Understand the fundamentals of Linear Algebra and its partner, Multivariant Calculus.
-2. Translate into the basics of Machine Learning.
+2. Translate into the basics of Neural Networks and Machine Learning.
-3. Develop interactive exercises.
+3. Develop interactive exercises for a variety of questions and answers.
-4. Document using Jupyter Notebooks.
+4. Document using block code and Jupyter Notebooks.
 5. Plan weekly study times, ask question and network!

 **REFERENCES:**